 WLSp=jj=1ii=11μjzij-yij2 (9)

 where p is the vector of unknown optimized parameters; i is the index of time points ti; j is the index of the jth model output yij or output data measurement zij at time ti.
-The measures state variables or combinations of state variables are FTS,T4, T3, TSH, Lymphocytes, Ab, where Ab = TPOAb and Lymphocytes = B + T + P. Variabilities for the estimated parameters were then obtained using Newton’s method along with a maximum likelihood loss function starting at the optimal parameters found via Nelder-Mead search, as explained in detail in Cruz-Loya et al. Approximations of the inverse Hessian used in the search routine provide variability estimates for each fitted parameter [DiStefano 2015] and are given in Table 4.
+The measured state variables or combinations of state variables are FTS,T4, T3, TSH, L=Lymphocytes and Ab, where Ab = TPOAb and Lymphocytes = B + T + P. Variabilities for the estimated parameters were then obtained using Newton’s method along with a maximum likelihood loss function starting at the optimal parameters found via Nelder-Mead search, as explained in detail in Cruz-Loya et al. Final approximations of the inverse Hessian (approximate covariance matrix) used in the search routine provide variability estimates for each fitted parameter [DiStefano 2015] and are given in Table 4.

 Parameter Estimate Variability.
 TODO